KasraMirnobahar/KasraMirnobahar.github.io/_pages/about.md

 ---

 **Biography**
 Hi, This is Kasra and idk what to write herer

 Education
 ------
-* Bsc of Psychology, University of Social Welfare & Rehabilitation Sciences, Tehran, Iran 2019 - 2023
+* Bsc of Psychology, University of Social Welfare & Rehabilitation Sciences, Tehran, Iran; 2019 - 2023
-** Graduated with first class honour
+* Graduated with first class honour
-* Msc Behavioural Sciences, University of Glasgow, 2024 - 2025
+* Msc Behavioural Sciences, University of Glasgow, Glasgow, UK; 2024 - 2025
 * Graduated with Merit

 ------